 - The busy time for Glenlaurel is September to January.
 If you plan to visit, make sure to book your reservations far in advance.

 - There is a dress code for the gourmet dinner.
 Please read the guidelines before you arrive to ensure you pack appropriately.
+No jeans are permitted and men must wear a collared shirt.

 - We met guests who have stayed at Glenlaurel on several occasions.
 Keep in mind that once you visit, you will probably want to visit again.
 And again.
 I know I do.
 My husband and I heard of one couple that has visited over 300 times in fifteen years!